-We are Manufacturer, Supplier, Exporter of Solar Radiation Sensors and our set up is situated in Pune, Maharashtra, India.
+We are Supplier, Exporter of Solar Radiation Sensors and our set up is situated in Pune, Maharashtra, India.

 |Sensor||72 element thermopile.|